Apple announces 1st East Coast campus in North Carolina - WTMJ

 The exact timeline for the project was not immediately given.

-“We are excited to welcome Apple to our thriving technology ecosystem,” said Michael Haley, Executive Director of Wake County Economic Development.
-“This is an important milestone that strengthens our position as a tech hub.
-Apple’s decision to invest in the Triangle is a testament to our community’s talent, resources, and overall quality of life.”
+“This is an important milestone that strengthens our position as a tech hub,” said Michael Haley, Executive Director of Wake County Economic Development.

-Apple also said it plans to establish a $100 million fund to support schools and community initiatives and contribute more than $110 million in infrastructure spending to go toward broadband, roads, bridges and public schools across the state.
+Apple also said it plans to establish a $100 million fund to support schools and community initiatives in the Raleigh-Durham area and contribute more than $110 million in North Carolina infrastructure spending.

-The company said it already employs 1,100 workers in North Carolina and expects its investments there to generate more than $1.5 billion in economic benefits annually for the state.

-“As a North Carolina native, I’m thrilled Apple is expanding and creating new long-term job opportunities in the community I grew up in,” said Jeff Williams, Apple’s chief operating officer.
-“Apple has been a part of North Carolina for nearly two decades, and we’re looking forward to continuing to grow and a bright future ahead.”
+The company is also expanding its teams in Colorado, Massachusetts, Texas, Washington, New York, California and other states.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.